Hazymm9012/PhotoBooth-Project/README.md

 - `Payment` is used to store payment information for payment verfication purpose.
 Payment status is updated using webhook.
 - `Photo` is used to store photos information for retrieval purpose using the QR code and 6-digit code.

+### 7. Admin System
+- The admin system can be accessed using this URL link: `BASE_URL`/admin/login
+- Admin username and password are set up in environment variables.
+- The menu only allows downloading any images via 6-digit code for now.
+- The system only allows downloading purchased photos.
+Any incomplete or failed payment of the photos cannot be retrieved for security purpose.

+### 8. Additional Information
+- Any incomplete tasks while using the app will automatically delete taken photos or images generated for security purpose.
+- The app is designed specifically for kiosk with big screen.
+- Server's IP Address needs to be whitelisted to deploy the app.

 ---
 ## Limitations & Future Improvements
 - Currently requires valid API keys (HitPay and optional AI image API) to run end-to-end.